make4all/a11yfutures/index.markdown

 # Workshop time and location

-- An East Coast workshop will be held on Sunday the 21st of October from 10am-12pm with an option to join the organizers for lunch afterwards.
-We are hoping to hold this at NYU but still need to confirm.
+- A hybrid East Coast workshop will be held on Sunday the 21st of October from 10am-12pm with an option to join the organizers for lunch afterwards (for in person participants only).
+Location is still TBD.
-- A West Coast workshop will be held on Monday the 16th of October from 1pm-3pm at the University of Washington.
+- A hybrid West Coast workshop will be held on Tuesday the 17th of October from 1pm-3pm at the University of Washington.